 A few weeks ago, a reader sent me an email and asked me for a muffin recipe that was:

 - sweet enough

-- and (most important of all) healthy enough to have one or two for breakfast.
+- and (most importantly of all) healthy enough to have one or two for breakfast.

 She said, she had tried my sweet potato muffins and that, even though they were good, they were not sweet/rich enough for her.
 They tasted “too healthy”.
-She was used to eat store-bought muffins every morning and she wanted to find a recipe that was sweet and hearty, but at the same time healthy enough so that she didn´t feel that bad eating them.
+She was used to eat store-bought muffins every morning and she wanted to find a recipe that was sweet and hearty, but at the same time healthy enough so that she didn’t feel bad eating them.

 - Whole flour: if we are going to eat muffins for breakfast, these should be made with whole flour.
 No “buts” 👆🏻.

 - Blueberries: no discussion here, she wanted blueberries.

 - Maple syrup or agave syrup: using a liquid sweetener helps getting a moister and lighter texture.
 Should have a neutral flavor, since the “star” here is the blueberry.